nsidc/earthaccess/docs/tutorials/search-granules.md

-# how to search for granules with a collection using spatial and temporal filters
+# how to search for granules within a collection using spatial and temporal filters